Out of Oz: Release details

-Out of Oz was first released on November 1, 2011 in hardcover format by William Morrow in the United States, a paperback version was released simultaneously in Great Britain.
+Out of Oz was released on November 1, 2011, in hardcover format by William Morrow in the United States.
+A paperback version was released simultaneously in Great Britain.

 Literary significance and criticism

 For the most part, reviews for Out of Oz were quite positive.
-Reviewers typically praised Maguire for wrapping up an epic series, Elizabeth Hand from the Washington Post wrote, "No summary could do justice to Maguire’s novel, which is hilarious, heart-wrenching and extremely poignant in its ending."
+Reviewers typically praised Maguire for wrapping up an epic series.
+Elizabeth Hand from the Washington Post wrote, "No summary could do justice to Maguire’s novel, which is hilarious, heart-wrenching and extremely poignant in its ending."
 Brian Truitt from USA Today praised the series, though criticized it for its length, writing: "While it meanders at times, Out of Oz is a satisfying finish to the "Wicked Years" saga."